Common Workflows

 - Resume paused work: continue an existing workspace session instead of starting over

-- Review a change: use a read-focused agent and inspect the turn trace before trusting the result
+- Review a change: use the reviewer agent and inspect the turn trace before trusting the result

 - Explore a repo safely: inspect architecture or answer questions without editing files